yingshaoxo/adult.js/README.md

 # adult.js
-Hey, child!
-You are not allowed here!
+~~Hey, child!
+You are not allowed here!~~

+Hey, kids!
+You shouldn't be allowed to be here!